BOEM25/cw-homepage/src/pages/blog/2019-01-01-how-to-get-started-in-amateur-radio.md

 out the FCC paperwork that makes up your actual application.
 After a few minutes they called us up, gave us our test booklets and the test was begun.
-Once finished and handed in to the earnest tribunal of volunteer examiners they will ask you to step outside while three seperate people score the exam for redundancy purposes I guess.
+Once finished and handed in to the earnest tribunal of volunteer examiners they will ask you to step outside while three separate people score the exam for redundancy purposes I guess.

 After a few minutes, someone comes out and pulls you aside to solemnly inform